eddiesigner/galerie-docs/docs/src/misc/terms.md

 * Answer your specific questions about the features and functionality of the theme
 * Provide some guidance on the way the theme is designed
 * Help you with issues related to using the theme and getting the most value out of its functionality
-* Answer questions about third party assets or functionality bundled with the thme, such as how they work and other technical questions
+* Answer questions about third party assets or functionality bundled with the theme, such as how they work and other technical questions
 * Assistance with reported bugs and issues

 Support DOES NOT include: